Growth & Investment

 Communities in northern Michigan continue to grapple with growth and development issues.
 Networks Northwest develops tools that assist communities in local decision-making and offers technical assistance to local governments and non-profit agencies working on community planning and development issues.

 As part of our work with the Economic Development Administration (EDA), Networks Northwest updates the Comprehensive Economic Development Strategy (CEDS) every five years.
 A CEDS is a strategy-driven plan for regional economic development and is the result of a regionally owned planning process designed to build capacity and guide the economic prosperity and resilience of an area or region.
-This is the draft 2020 update.
-Beginning March 27, there is a 30 day review period for the CEDS.
-If you have any specific comments on this draft, please submit them directly to Contact Form.
-The draft can be accessed by clicking the image or text to the left.
+The 2021 CEDS Document and accompanying appendices can be accessed by clicking on the links below.

 A Framework for Growth & investment in Northwest Michigan